 Series 7 Exam

-This exam consists of 250 multiple choice questions, and is given in two parts with 125 questions.
-You are given 3 hours to complete each part.
-It is a very challenging test, so make sure you do plenty of Series 7 exam prep, and be sure to work through our Series 7 practice exam along with plenty of additional practice questions.
+This exam consists of 135 multiple choice questions (125 scored, and 10 unscored) which must be answered within 3 hours and 45 minutes.
+It is very challenging, so make sure you do plenty of Series 7 exam prep.
+You will want to work through our Series 7 practice exam along with plenty of additional practice questions.